msupply-foundation/msupply_docs/content/mobile/order_and_receive/supplier_invoices.md

 ![Custom invoices button on Navigator](/mobile/introduction/images/edit_supplier_invoice.png)

 The Supplier Invoice *should* match the stock you are receiving, but it may not.
-Just as with paper invoices, it is very important that you check everything against the electronic invoice on mSupply Mobile when you order arrives.
+Just as with paper invoices, it is very important that you check everything against the electronic invoice on mSupply Mobile when your order arrives.

 Check each line on the supplier invoice in mSupply Mobile against what you have actually received.
 If you have received a different quantity than what is displayed, or the batch or expiry details of the stock received are different to what appears in the supplier invoice, tap on the mismatching field(s) to adjust: